hkamran80/articles/Using Local Storage to Store Vuetify's Dark Theme State/Revised Article.md

 I'm going to call my method `toggle_dark_mode`, but feel free to call it whatever you'd like.
 This method is going to:
 1. Set the dark mode variable (`this.$vuetify.theme.dark`) to the opposite of whatever it is currently set to (so `true` if it's `false`, `false` if it's `true`)
 2. Set a local storage variable called `dark_theme` to the value of that variable.
-If you'd like to learn more about local storage, check out this [article](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage) from the MDN Web Docs. <!-- I usually remove "this" from links, makes it a bit cleaner...
-I prefer links with 2 or less words also -->
+If you'd like to learn more about local storage, check out this [article](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage) from the MDN Web Docs.

 Replace `methods: {}` with the following: